abraraamer/switchboard/readme.txt

 * Replaced the old Color Picker with the default WP Color Picker.
 * Added UI support for WordPress 3.8.
 Contributors via github @AlxMedia, and @valendesigns.
 * Added support for conditional toggling of settings fields.
 Contributors via github @maimairel, @valendesigns, @doitmax, and @imangm.
-* Replaced the OptionTree image icon with a font version.
+* Replaced the Switchboard image icon with a font version.
 * Added 'background-size' to the Background option type.
 * Added fallback text when displaying posts without titles in various option types.
 * Added filter 'ot_recognized_background_fields' to show/hide fields for background option types.